 I asked you a question," he said, an edge in his voice.
 Téa looked up at him and responded before turning away once again.
 For the first time since he had met her, she looked compliant.
 However, she looked at him and asked him a question that surprised him.

 "Will you bed me tonight?"
 Seto looked back at her, the obvious surprise and shock showing in his eyes and on his face.
 She hadn't failed to surprise him once since they met.

 "No, I will not.
-I promised Tibalt I would give you time to mourn."
-He replied after raising his wine goblet and taking a sip.
+I promised Solomon that I would give you time to mourn," he replied after raising his wine goblet and taking a sip.

 Téa looked up as the door of her chamber opened, but she didn't bother to turn around.